Drag to resize

 Description

-1. Self-Paced Theory Course: Commence the course immediately.
+1. Self-Paced Theory Course: Commence the online self-paced course modules immediately.
 Watch.
 Read.
 Learn with highly detailed video presentations taking you through the theory syllabus.

 2. Live Theory Course: Finish the theory course during an instructor-led webinar.
 More complex components are best covered with an expert!

 3. Theory Exam: Take the required theory exam.
 Again, the exam is online and takes about 1hr.
-We schedule dates every week.
+We schedule exams every Monday.
 We have a course study guide, video lessons, and a question bank of over 400 questions to help you prepare.
 Our pass rate is over 98%.

-4. Practical Training: Complete a full day of Practical Training with Safe Drone Academy.
-Training logbook provided as per regulation.
-A full practical training guide is provided to give you guidance.
+4. Practical Training: Participate in a full day of Practical Training with Safe Drone Academy.
+A training logbook is provided, along with a practical training guide.

 7. Training Partnership: We promise to do our best for you, but don't just take our word for it.
 See what others think.
 Reviews.

-Note 1: Important: After you enrol, please commence the online lessons that are completed in your own time.
+Note 1: Important: After you enroll, please commence the online lessons that are completed in your own time.
 Following these lessons, you will find an online calendar where you can register for the live webinar portion of the course.
+See course dates ⇒⇒⇒

-Note 2: The Specific category requires increased technical mitigation.
-UAS operators may be required to affix additional equipment to their aircraft in the form of Flight Termination Systems (FTS) and ground impact dynamic reduction (e.g., parachutes).
+The Specific category STS/PDRA operations require increased technical mitigation.
+UAS operators may be required to affix additional equipment to their unmanned aircraft in the form of Flight Termination Systems (FTS) and ground impact dynamic reduction (e.g., parachutes).

 See the FAQ Guide below for more detail.